gabeklein/expressive-mvc/README.md

 ```

-> You may notice this approach is cleaner, but it is also more efficient than inline-functions.
-Not only do these actions now have names, we avoid making new closures every render. 😬
+> While this approach is obviously cleaner, it's also subtly more efficient than inline-functions.
+Not only do these actions have names, we avoid making a new closure for every render.
+This can save unnecessary renders downstream, over otherwise "new" callbacks. 😬

 ```jsx
 const KitchenCounter = () => {